10 National Parks that Honor Black History

 Chicago’s first national park site honors the 1894 Pullman strike and subsequent national boycott of Pullman train cars.
 The Pullman Company hired African American men, known as Pullman Porters, who served first-class passengers traveling in the company’s luxurious sleeping cars and became synonymous with the railroad’s impeccable service and style.
 In 1894, workers fought for better wages and living conditions.
 This strike led to the formation of the first African American labor union, the Brotherhood of Sleeping Car Porters, and sent a positive message about the potential of labor organizing among the growing labor movement in America.

 NPF has supported Pullman National Monument since its designation – funding from NPF helped jumpstart critical projects at the new park, including the establishment of a visitor center, educational and experiential exhibits, and programming in the historic Administrative Clock Tower building designed to engage visitors of all ages.
 The NPF-funded NPS Mellon Humanities Fellow in History of Labor and Productivity, Eleanor Mahoney, PhD, also worked with the park to develop exhibits for the new visitor center.
+On Labor Day 2021, the monument celebrated its grand opening, and NPF collaborated with our partner Union Pacific to commission a vintage-style poster for the park.

 Nicodemus National Historic Site